 If the building you’re trying to cover is of a more solid construction, or it’s further from your main house, this probably won’t work.
 Instead you’ll need to chose one of the following methods:

-A point-to-point WiFi link connecting your router to a WiFi access point in the outbuilding.
+A point-to-point WiFi link connects your router to a network point and/or WiFi access point in the outbuilding.
 This consists of a sender connected to your router and positioned within line of site of your outbuilding.
 It would normally be mounted on an external wall and pointed in the direction of the outbuilding.
-A receiver on the outbuilding then receives the signal via WiFi and transfers it to a wireless access point.
-This in turn broadcasts the WiFi which you can then connect your devices to.
+A receiver on the outbuilding receives the signal via WiFi.
+This is then connected to a network point (for a hard-wired connection) and/or a wireless access point which you can connect your devices to wirelessly.

 This is a very reliable way to transmit a WiFi signal over long distances, but there must be clear line of site between sender and receiver for it to work well.